The Magisterium

 3. Protection Against Theological Fragmentation

-Unity of Faith: Without a central interpreting authority, anyone can read a passage - or even a single verse - and declare a new doctrine as they see fit...aka, self-interpretation.
+Unity of Faith: Without a central clarifying authority, anyone can read a passage - or even a single verse - and declare meaning and new doctrine as they see fit...aka, self-interpretation.

 And that is exactly what has happened since the Protestant reformation.

-Catholics can point to the many separate Protestant denominations to show how self-interpretation leads not to unity, but to confusion and division.Historical Context: The Bible was written over centuries by various authors in ancient languages and cultural contexts.
-Relying on the Church and its Magisterium prevents modern readers from forcing 21st-century cultural assumptions onto ancient texts.
+The many separate Protestant denominations we see are a stark example of how self-interpretation leads not to unity, but to confusion and division.Historical Context: The Bible was written over centuries, by various authors, in diverse ancient languages and cultural contexts.
+Relying on scholarship and divine spirit, The Church and its Magisterium prevents modern readers from superimposing 21st-century cultural assumptions onto ancient texts.

-The Bible's Origins: Historically, and physically, it was the Catholic Church that officially compiled, preserved, and canonized the books of the Bible under the guidance of the Holy Spirit.
-Therefore, Catholics trust the same Church that gave the Bible to the world to properly explain it.
+The Bible's Origins: Historically, and physically, it was The Catholic Church that officially compiled, preserved, and canonized the books of the Bible under the guidance of the Holy Spirit.
+Therefore, Catholics trust the same Church that gave the Bible to the world - to properly explain it.

 Can